 Students must also meet the English language entry requirements of:

 An IELTS score of 4.5 or above is required for students who do not hold a degree-level qualification wholly taught and examined in English.

-To complete the qualification a student must study and pass eight units.
+To complete the qualification a student must study and pass six units.

 - Developing English Language Skills – This module helps students to develop English language skills to be able to communicate effectively beyond simple everyday contexts.
 It aims to improve one’s reading, writing, listening and speaking and enables student to acquire a broad range of knowledge which can be used to confidently and effectively communicate in English.
 It guides students through Intermediate and Upper Intermediate levels of English language study.

 - Advanced English Language Skills – This module enables a student to put into practice the language acquired and develop this into an advanced user of English.
 Students will make extensive use of the four skills of speaking, reading, listening and writing, as well as extending the knowledge of complex grammar and advanced vocabulary.

 - English for Academic Purposes – This module helps students to develop the understanding and use of key linguistic skills where necessary to engage effectively in an academic environment.

 - Study and Communication Skills – This module equips students with the essential study skills needed to succeed at university level.
 Students will learn the basic skills necessary to conduct independent research, write academic papers, give formal oral presentations and apply what has been taught during lectures to your studies.

 A further two units must be taken from a choice of six electives: